shinsenter/defer.js/README.md

 ### Basic

-How to insert this library into your HTML page, just below the opening `<head>` tag:
+Insert `defer.min.js` of this library into your HTML page, just below the opening `<head>` tag:

 ```html